A woman Disney Bounding as Han Solo at Walt Disney World with Chewbacca

 While I’ve only been to Hong Kong and Shanghai once, I’ve been to the other 4 multiple times.
 I spent my birthday this past June at Disneyland Paris with my oldest friend [pictured].
 I can’t wait to go back and see how their new World of Frozen stacks up against HKD’s!

-I have… experience, opinions, merch, and advice galore.
+I have… experience, opinions, merch, an Incredi-Pass, and advice galore.
 I follow a lot of amazing content creators who put way more effort into this than I do and I encourage you to subscribe to their channels.
 This is a hobby - I have a day job!
 (How else could I afford this hobby!?)
 I put this site together as a place to store all of the stuff I like to share with folks - stuff I’ve done, and stuff I’m planning to do: pictures from past visits, recommendations, stories, planning scenarios, tips, and so on.
 And right now it is very much a work in progress so <ahem> excuse my pixie dust…

 Here’s a caveat though: Disney makes a lot of changes and it can be hard to keep up.
 They also do things differently park to park.
 I won’t go into the why, but I’m not a news site or source of truth for important Disney details because it’s a full time job keeping it all square.
 But I’ll do my best to verify and/or link out to anything that could potentially trip you up (no pun intended) if you’re doing any planning of your own!